gurditsingh/hydeout/_posts/test.md

  - Now once we find out the files, it selects them and does one more scan on the selected files
  - So in the second scan two files are re-written as completely new files. because we can't change in the existing parquet files and re-write those files.
  - The data in the files that matched actually got updated.
 And the data that not matched got just copied into these new files.
- - And the files that got replaced are tombstoned, which means we add the information that two new files got added in the transaction log.
+ - And the files that got replaced(old matched) are tombstoned, which means we add the information that two new files got added and  in the transaction log.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjU4MDg0NDMxLC0xNTM2NTEwODQ1LC0xNT
+eyJoaXN0b3J5IjpbODc4MzExMDk2LC0xNTM2NTEwODQ1LC0xNT
 M2NTEwODQ1LC0xMjM0NDcwMjI3LC0xNDIwNTU4NTU5LC0xMTI2
 ODYzMTI3LC0xMTQ1Mjg5ODgwLDE5MzE4ODU0OTgsNTE2Njg5NT
 I0LDQwNTY0MDMyNSw3MDAyMzA5NjgsMjgwMDczMzMxLDU1NDI0